innodatalabs/innodatalabs.github.io/_posts/2017-03-20-building_datasets_part_3.md

 * Here's a [curated list of Medical datasets](https://github.com/beamandrew/medical-data)  for machine learning.

+### Dataset and its sourcing platform

+* [Mozilla Common Voice](https://voice.mozilla.org/) is an online platform to crowd source and validate an open corpus of training data for voice recognition.
+You can contribute your voice, verify contributions from others and ...
+"Mozilla aims to [...] release the open source database later in 2017."

 ### Want more?

 * In Mediums' [Fueling the Gold Rush](https://medium.com/startup-grind/fueling-the-ai-gold-rush-7ae438505bc2#.8371yne65), Luke de Oliveira lists over 30 more datasets specific to AI.